YCChenVictor/blog-frontend/_posts/CS/backend_language_framework/rails/Notes/2021-06-09-Active-Record.md

 ---
 layout: post
-title: (Rails) Active Record
+title: (rails) Active Record
 date: '2021-06-10'
 categories: rails
-note: to be continued
+note: the amendment process to the section of CRUD in How section. start to research the source code of activerecord
 ---

 ## Introduction
-Active Record: The layer responsible for business data and logic and the model in MVC structure.
-In a business, the persistent process of data usage and creation requires a way to connect to database persistently, so called **Active Record**.
+In rails document, active record serves as the layer responsible for business data and logic and the model in MVC structure.
+In business environment, the persistent process of data usage and creation requires a way to connect to database persistently, so called **Active Record**.

 1. Table map to classes
 2. Rows map to objects
 3. Columns map to object attributes

-This article serves as a note for me to record some interesting topics.

 ## Why